OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 title: GUI Widget Guide
 ---
 ## What is a GUI Widget?
 GUI widgets are the mini tools that fit into the OpenBCI GUI’s interface panes.
 Examples of GUI widgets include the Time Series, the FFT widget, the Networking widget, and so on.
-In the upper left hand corner of every widget there is a dropdown menu that lists all of the available widgets.
+In the upper left-hand corner of every widget, there is a dropdown menu that lists all of the available widgets.
 If you click the dropdown and select a new widget from the dropdown, it will replace the current widget in that window.
 You can rearrange the layout of the widgets by clicking the “Layout” button in the upper right-hand side of the GUI.

 ## Time Series
 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_TimeSeries.jpg?raw=true" width="50%">

 The time series is the main widget for displaying biosensing data.
-It processes and displays the electrophysiological signal in real time, with each graph representing the voltage detected at one point in time by an electrode.
+It processes and displays the electrophysiological signal in real-time, with each graph representing the voltage detected at one point in time by an electrode.

 It measures the absolute amplitude of the signal in voltage, in units of μVrms (microvolts, root mean squared).

-Each Ultracortex comes with wires that are color coded to match the GUI, which can be a useful way of keeping track of which electrode maps to which channel.
+Each Ultracortex comes with wires that are color-coded to match the GUI, which can be a useful way of keeping track of which electrode maps to which channel.

 #### Hardware Settings

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_HardwareSettings.png?raw=true" width="50%">

-For Cyton users, clicking the Hardware Settings button opens a menu that allows you to fine tune the PGA Gain, Bias, and other hardware settings for each channel.
+For Cyton users, clicking the Hardware Settings button opens a menu that allows you to fine-tune the PGA Gain, Bias, and other hardware settings for each channel.

 #### Other Settings